Bacon's cipher: Baconian cipher example

 where the last three groups, being unintelligible, are assumed not to form part of the message.

 Bacon and Shakespeare

-Some proponents of the Baconian theory of Shakespeare authorship, such as Elizabeth Wells Gallup, have claimed that Bacon used the cipher to encode messages revealing his authorship in the First Folio.
+Some proponents of the Baconian theory of Shakespeare authorship, such as Elizabeth Wells Gallup and François Cartier, have claimed that Bacon used the cipher to encode messages revealing his authorship in the First Folio.
 However, American cryptologists William and Elizebeth Friedman refuted the claims that the works of Shakespeare contain hidden ciphers that disclose Bacon's or any other candidate's secret authorship in their The Shakespeare Ciphers Examined (1957).
 Typographical analysis of the First Folio shows that a large number of typefaces were used, instead of the two required for the cipher, and that printing practices of the time would have made it impossible to transmit a message accurately.

-The Friedmans' tombstone included a message in Bacon's cypher not spotted for many years.
+The Friedmans' tombstone included a message in Bacon's cipher not spotted for many years.